Born in London, I currently live and work in Accra, Ghana. I am a writer and creative entrepreneur.

 3. Amber Dee

-Amber Dee is the brains behind the Black Female Therapist platform, a place where anyone can search for Black female therapists.
+Amber Dee is the brains behind the Black Female Therapists platform, a place where anyone can search for Black female therapists.
 Amber is a qualified professional counselor, and she was inspired to create Black Female Therapists when she experienced major challenges when searching for Black female therapists online.

 She recognized the demand for qualified African American therapists, and she also recognized the challenges that many women faced when searching for a therapist that met their unique needs.
 This is when Black Female Therapists was born.
 The site provides Black women with an effective and safe place to discuss their mental health issues.